AdamLinCodes/PacmanAI/readme.md

 ## Requirements

 This project requires Python 3 and the following libraries.
 You can install dependencies with the provided `requirements.txt`, or manually as shown below.
+**NB.** This project was originally made on Google Colab which has the option to run trainer on a T4 GPU which significantly faster than the CPU.
+However, this still takes an hour to train so you'll have to be patient :)
 ### Manual Installation

 ```bash